THE EVIDENCE GAP

 Research has demonstrated that when women are economically empowered, entire communities benefit.
 Yet until now, there has been a crucial knowledge gap regarding the most effective interventions to advance women's economic opportunities.
-To address this gap, the UN Foundation and the ExxonMobil Foundation joined forces to develop A Roadmap for Promoting Women’s Economic Empowerment.
-The report identifies interventions that are proven, promising or have a high potential to increase productivity and earnings for different groups of women in diverse country contexts.
+This initiative helps close this gap by gathering the best available evidence to help guide smart programs and investments.

 The United Nations Foundation and the ExxonMobil Foundation joined forces in early 2012 to create a roadmap to catalyze program and policy action for women's economic empowerment.
 Each organization has invested millions of dollars and years of focus on enhancing the lives of women in developing countries.
 This research initiative builds on the organizations' shared interests and expertise, and engaged partners across the research and program communities to produce rigorous and practical recommendations for action.

 A Roadmap for Promoting Women's Economic Empowerment, published in September 2013, identifies proven, promising, and high-potential interventions that increase productivity and earnings for different groups of women in diverse country contexts.
 Many of the interventions are simple and easy to implement, with the potential to benefit a significant number of women.
 The Roadmap gives funders, non-governmental organizations (NGOs), and governments a path to programs that effectively help women improve their incomes, productivity, and ultimately, their communities.